mautic/user-documentation/docs/search/search_operators.rst

 |

-Mautic also has a "global search" feature.
-In the top left-hand corner, click on the magnifying glass icon next to the Mautic logo/notifications icon.
+Mautic also has a 'global search' feature.
+In the top left-hand corner, click the magnifying glass icon next to the Mautic logo/notifications icon.
 This will open a search input where you can search across multiple different entities.

 .. image:: images/global-search.png
    :align: center